 Track of Tropical Storm Fay

 made landfall at 2pm EDT on Saturday near Dangriga Town, Belize, as a tropical storm with 60 mph winds.
-Harvey continues to dump very heavy rains on southern Mexico, but dissipation is expected tonight as the storm pushes inland.
+Harvey continues to dump very heavy rains on northern Guatemala, Belize, and portions of Mexico's Yucatan Peninsula as the storm tracks westwards at 12 mph.
+Dissipation is expected Sunday as the storm pushes inland.
 Harvey was a small storm, and the strongest winds were confined to a short stretch of coast near where the center came ashore.
 Winds at Belize City, Belize

 on Saturday topped out at 15 mph.Figure 3.

-A tropical wave few hundred miles northwest of the Cape Verde Islands off the coast of Africa, Invest 98L,
+A tropical wave near Cape Verde Islands off the coast of Africa, Invest 98L,